top of page

 (1559~1600)

-In 1598, Toyotomi Hideyoshi, the supreme ruler of Japan and a great man of his generation, died, leaving behind his -year-old son.
+In 1598, Toyotomi Hideyoshi, the supreme ruler of Japan and a great man of his generation, died, leaving behind his eight-year-old son.
 Before his death, Toyotomi Hideyoshi set up the system of the Council of Five Elders and Five Commissioners to assist his young son in ruling the country.
 Tokugawa Ieyasu, the head of the Council of Five Elders, was the leader of the most prestigious samurai family at that time, just below the Toyotomi family.
 As the head of the Council of Five Elders, Tokugawa Ieyasu coerced, seduced, and drew in the rest of the samurai who were subordinate to the Toyotomi family, almost overthrowing the Toyotomi family.
 Ishida Mitsunari, the head of the Council of Five Elders, was a young samurai who was single-handedly promoted by Toyotomi Hideyoshi from a small samurai and had absolute loyalty to the Toyotomi family.
 He had long been dissatisfied with Tokugawa Ieyasu's insubordination, so he moved around and gathered many samurai who were dissatisfied with Tokugawa Ieyasu's domineering behavior.
 Finally, when Tokugawa Ieyasu went east to conquer the Uesugi family, Ishida Mitsunari raised an army and formed a western army to crush Tokugawa.
 Tokugawa Ieyasu took advantage of the fact that Ishida Mitsunari was very unpopular, and formed an eastern army with samurai of the former Toyotomi family to fight against Ishida Mitsunari.
 The two sides, totaling 200,000 troops, gathered in Sekigahara.
 In the end, Tokugawa Ieyasu, who was more experienced in war, was superior, and the western generals had their own plans, so in just four hours, a great battle was decided, and Ishida Mitsunari was arrested and beheaded.
 From then on, the Tokugawa family replaced the Toyotomi family as the most powerful samurai family in Japan.
 In 1603, the Edo Shogunate was established, and the center of power in Japan shifted from Osaka and Kyoto to Edo (now Tokyo).

 Fushimi Momoyama Castle